-Compounds in cordyceps have been shown to increase tumour necrosis factor-a (TNF-a) and interleukin-1 as well as increase the activity of natural killer cells in cultured rat Kupfer cells (Cassileth, B.R., et al., 2003).
-Beta-glucans in cordyceps aid in reducing the size of tumours as well as stimulating lymphatic function, which aids in cleansing the body of toxins as well as providing cells with nourishment (Isokauppila, T., 2017).
-Cordyceps also possesses antimetastatic actions, inhibiting the platelet aggregation, a result of APP released from cancer cells.
+Compounds in cordyceps have been shown to increase tumor necrosis factor-a (TNF-a) and interleukin-1 as well as increase the activity of natural killer cells in cultured rat Kupfer cells (Cassileth, B.R., et al., 2003).
+Beta-glucans in cordyceps aid in reducing the size of tumors as well as stimulating lymphatic function, which aids in cleansing the body of toxins as well as providing cells with nourishment (Isokauppila, T., 2017).
+Cordyceps also possess antimetastatic actions, inhibiting the platelet aggregation, a result of APP released from cancer cells.
 This leads to a reduction of the invasiveness of cancer cells via inhibiting the activity of several compounds (Nakamura, K., et al., 2015).

 Protective Effects of Kidneys

 Cordyceps have a positive protecting action on the cells of the kidneys.
 Its extract is beneficial for the improvement and protection against renal failure, as well as improving metabolic disorders and supporting the regeneration of the functional unit of the kidneys (the nephron).
 It improves kidney function by stimulating renal blood flow, promoting the regeneration of renal tubules as well as preventing chronic renal fatigue (Nie, S., et al., 2018).
 It protects the kidneys via inhibiting mesangial cell proliferation as well as decreasing the incidence of infection of the kidneys, particularly in patients with renal transplants (eds.
 Benzie, I.F.F., et al., 2010).

 Protective Effect on the Liver